TommasoBrumani/leaf-classificator/README.md

 # Leaf Classificator Artificial Neural Network
 ## Overview
-The program is a `Python` implementation through `Jupyter Notebook` of an artificial neural network model for the classification of leaf images into different categories, employing a variety of data-augmentation and deep learning techniques.
+The program is a `Python` implementation using `Jupyter Notebook` of an artificial neural network model for the classification of leaf images into different categories, employing a variety of data-augmentation and deep learning techniques.

 ### Authors
 <b>DEEPressi</b> Team